What is Forest Bathing?

-A preventative medicine since the 1980's, when the Japanese Forest Agency suggested the practice as a way to reconnect with nature and calm stressed out city dwellers, it's a slow sensory walk through the forest using mindfulness, meditation, breathing and walking exercises.
+Named an official activity since the 1980's, when the Japanese Forest Agency suggested the practice as a way to reconnect with nature and calm stressed out city dwellers, it's a slow sensory walk through the forest using mindfulness, meditation, breathing and walking exercises.

 Your guide will invite you to participate in various activities and exercises all designed to awaken your natural senses and slow down your mind, to bring your awareness to the here and now deep within nature.

 Relaxing, connecting, stimulating, refreshing, immersing and awakening to our natural roots, we are all connected to nature.
 Come join me to remind yourself you are part of something bigger, you are part of the natural world.